fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 Modules
 -------------------------

-Modules are just files that contain Python statements and definitions.
-A file that contains Python code (for example, `sample.py`) is called a module and its module name would be `sample`.
-Using modules, we can break larger programs into small and organized ones.
-An important feature of a module is re-usability.
-Instead of copying the definitions of the most used functions in different programs, you can define them in the module and just import them whenever needed.

 Let\'s create a module and import it.
 We will create two
 scripts: `sample.py` and `add.py`.
 We will import a sample module in our `add.py`.
 Now, save the following code as